SantanderMetGroup/ansible-thredds-cluster/roles/jk-gateway/README.md

 # Role jk-gateway

 Here follows the documentation of the role jk-gateway.
-This role deploys mod_jk in order to act as a reverse proxy for the TDS cluster.
+This role deploys mod_jk in order to act as a reverse proxy.
 It can be used with an existing httpd installation or after executing the httpd role.

 ## Role dependencies